Mark-Assessment/s-marrache-toon-bazaar-m1-2/README.md

       2. **Performance**

-      - The Market Page loaded slowly on Mobile and the performance needs to be improved:
+      - The Market Page loads slowly on Mobile and the *Performance* needs to be improved:

       - Lighthouse recommends the following:

-      1. Removing external fonts or making them embedded.
+      1. Removing external fonts or embedding them in the HTML
-      2. Saving images in next-gen formats.
+      2. Saving images in next-gen formats
-      3. Removing javascript iframes.
+      3. Removing javascript iframes
-      4. Eliminating render-blocking resources to improve performance on the Market Page.
+      4. Eliminating render-blocking resources to improve Performance

 # Browser Compatibility

-The site was tested in Brave, Google Chrome, Microsoft Edge and Mozilla Firefox on desktop.
+The site was tested in Brave, Google Chrome, Microsoft Edge and Mozilla Firefox on Desktop.

-The site was tested in Brave, Google Chrome and Firefox on mobile and tablet.
+The site was tested in Brave, Google Chrome and Firefox on Mobile and Tablet.

 No issues arose during browser testing.